 Currently the artistic director of Brown/Trinity Playwrights Rep (playwrightsrep.com) where he also teaches the creative ensemble, he has taught playwriting and performance courses at ACT of San Francisco, Bay Area Playwrights Festival, Cornell University, Intersection for the Arts, Northwestern University, University of Iowa and West Coast Playwrights.

 Ken is a dramaturg and director of new plays and recently directed/dramaturged "T.I.C."
 (Encore Theatre at the Magic Theatre) and "boom" (Brown/Trinity Playwrights Repertory) by Peter Sinn Nachtrieb and "Sweet Disaster" (Perishable Theatre) by Charlotte Meehan.
-He has continued his creative working relationship with playwright Peter Sinn Nachtrieb and will be directing the premiere of "The Totalitarians" at Southern Rep, New Orleans, in 2014.
+He has continued his creative working relationship with playwright Peter Sinn Nachtrieb and directed the premiere of "The Totalitarians" at Southern Rep, New Orleans, in 2014.
 He has also directed/produced plays by Andy Bragen, Irene Fornes, Jennifer Haley, Quiara Alegria Hudes, Sarah Ruhl, Paula Vogel and Mary Zimmerman.
 He has studied with Joseph Chaikin and Maria Irene Fornes.
 At Playwrights Rep, he also directed "Reunion" by Greg Moss, "In Spite of the Devil" by Andy Bragen and "Melena" by Emily Young, as well as oversaw new productions of plays by Charise Castro Smith and Marcus Gardley, among others.

 Ken has the following professional associations: Artistic Director, Brown/Trinity Playwrights Rep, Providence, RI; Resident Playwright, New Dramatists, New York City, NY; Associate Artist, Sleeping Weazel, Boston, MA; NoPassport.